 Students are automatically entered for compulsory units, but must complete an online examination entry form for any optional units taken.
 Notification about this will be sent by departments.

-Students who submit their options after the deadline will be subject to a late exam entry fee of £50.
+Students who submit their options after the deadline will be subject to a late exam entry fee of £60.
 This fee is also applied if any options are changed after the form is submitted.
-See here for guidance.
+See Examination entry for guidance.

 Illness/Special circumstances before or during examination